ptbsare/mcp-proxy-server/README.md

 docker build -t mcp-proxy-server .
 ```

-**Running the Container:**
+**Running the Container (Building Locally):**

-You need to mount volumes for the configuration and any external tools:
+If you built the image locally, you need to mount volumes for the configuration and any external tools:

 ```bash
 docker run -d \